Semi-supervised Shelter Mapping for WASH Accessibility Assessment in Rohingya Refugee Camps: Supporting Information Appendix (SI)

-\textbf{Hardware and Software.} The computations are performed in R~(v4.5.0) on an Ubuntu (24.04~LTS) machine equipped with 12~CPU cores and 64~GB of RAM.
-The packages include \texttt{terra}, \texttt{sf}, \texttt{sfnetworks}, \texttt{cppRouting}, and \texttt{RcppParallel}.
-The projected coordinate system (EPSG:3857) is used to maintain metric consistency.
+\textbf{Hardware and Software.} All geospatial analyses and accessibility modeling are implemented in R (v4.5.0) on an Ubuntu (24.04 LTS) environment equipped with 12 CPU cores and 64 GB of RAM.
+Core processing tasks use \textit{terra}, \textit{sf}, \textit{sfnetworks}, \textit{cppRouting}, and \textit{RcppParallel} libraries.
+All spatial data are projected to the WGS 84 / Pseudo-Mercator (EPSG:3857) coordinate system to maintain metric consistency for distance calculations.